-We have agreed to indemnify the underwriters against liabilities to which they may become subject, including liabilities that may arise under the Securities Act of 1933, the Securities Exchange Act of 1934 or other federal or state statutory law or regulation, at common law or otherwise or to contribute to payments the underwriters may be required to make in respect of any of those liabilities.
+We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, or to contribute to payments the underwriters may be required to make in respect of any of those liabilities.

 LEGAL MATTERS

 The validity of the common stock offered in this prospectus will be passed upon for BioCryst by Brobeck, Phleger & Harrison LLP, Broomfield, Colorado.
 As of October 8, 1999, a member of Brobeck, Phleger & Harrison LLP beneficially owned a total of 5,000 shares of our common stock.
 Other legal matters in connection with this offering will be passed upon for the underwriters by Cravath, Swaine & Moore, New York, New York.